-The expedition started with a bus journey of more than 30 hours between Buenos Aires and Cortaderas, a former customs post between Chile andArgentina, at the gates of the Atacama Desert at 3500 m altitude.
+The expedition began with a bus trip of more than 30 hours between Buenos Aires and Cortaderas, a former customs post between the Chile andArgentina, at the gates of the atacama desert at 3500 m altitude.
 Then, the film crew progressed on foot, with guides and mules, over several days, to give the body time to acclimatize to the very high altitude.

-Moments of emotion, at the pass of 5.500 m, when Fred and Seb left alone, dragging their carts in the stones, in the wind and the biting cold, in search of water from “up there”… Nine days of exhausting walk with the lack of oxygen, in the heart of the storm and paradoxically of an extreme dryness, to the point that the explorers will run out of drinking water and will have to give up progressing higher.
+Moments of emotion, at the 5.500 m pass, when Fred and Seb left alone, dragging their carts through the stones, in the wind and the biting cold, in search of water from “up there”… Nine days of exhausting walk with the lack of oxygen, in the heart of the storm and paradoxically of an extreme drought, to the point that the explorers will lack drinking water and will have to give up progressing higher.

 After more than 80 km covered on foot (and 10 kg lighter on the scale), a lake appears at 5400 m.
 And the pair plunges into freezing water in a wet suit and with small bottles for a minimum of weight to transport.
 Another high altitude diving record!
 They make some images, take samples and specimens, not without some surprises and start their long return to normal Life…

-“We are close to a space expedition, says Frédéric.
+“We are close to a space expedition,” says Frédéric.
 All the preparation is done at this level.
-There is 8% oxygen at altitude (compared to 21% on earth).
-Finding yourself underwater, up there, is the same situation as a spaceman who makes an extra-vehicular outing from the international space station, in his spacesuit.
-We study the physiological aspects of this type of diving: we study the reactions of our body! ”
+There is 8% oxygen at altitude (compared to 21% on land).
+Finding yourself underwater, up there, is the same situation as an astronaut who makes an extra-vehicular excursion out of the international space station, in his spacesuit.
+We are doing studies on the physiological aspects of this type of diving: we are studying the reactions of our body! ”

-47-year-old system engineer, equally at ease in air diving, mixes, recyclers, caves, lakes, resurgent and now at altitude: Frédéric has established himself as one of the most versatile explorers of his generation.
+47 years old, systems engineer, equally at ease in scuba diving, in mixtures, in rebreathers, in caves, in lakes, in resurgence and now in altitude: Frédéric has established himself as one of the most versatile explorers of his generation.

-The feature film directed by Sebastien devrient et Prod vertigo will be released in theaters in Switzerland and then in France with a preview scheduled for Marseille.
+The feature film directed by Sebastien devrient et Prod vertigo will be screened in theaters in Switzerland and then in France with a preview scheduled for Marseille.

 Frédéric Swierczynski in a few brief dates…